gitMarv23/100-asian-eats/final/essay.md

 St. Maurice, Greg.
 2017.
 "Kyoto Cuisine Gone Global".
 Gastronomica , Fall 2017, Vol. 17, No. 3 (Fall 2017), pp. 36-48.

 ## Part 2

+In today's modern world, the internet is a direct source of a plethora of information.
+Anything desired for explanation can be researched online with a set amount of clicks, or finger presses on your mobile devices).
+This ease of availability also posese issues with the validity of informatino discovered.
+It is imperative to determine which sources actually contain reliable information that is both authentic and relevant.